splinesoft/Bequest/README.md

 (As in, we'll build them from the deck of our yacht that we bought after releasing Bequest)

 * Response asset loading timeline (waterfall)

+### Getting Started

+Bequest is now a thing that exists!
+After cloning the repo:

+1. `bundle install` to grab the CocoaPods branch with Swift support
+2. `rake setup` to install Pods
+3. You're all set! `rake test` will run app tests.

 ### Brought to you by: